csalvaggio/make_contact_sheet/README.md

 - `Pillow`
 - `rawpy`

-See `requirements.txt` for version details.
+See the file `requirements.txt` in the repository for version details.

 ## Installation